Miles Quaritch: Avatar: The Way of Water (2022)

 More than a decade later, the RDA return to Pandora, erecting a new main operating base named Bridgehead City to prepare Pandora for colonization.
-The RDA transfers the consciousness of Quaritch and other deceased RDA soldiers into Na'vi Avatars called Recombinants.
+The RDA transfers the consciousness of Quaritch and other deceased RDA soldiers into Na'vi Avatars called Recombinants as they watch their pre-recorded messages to themselves.
 After Jake initiates a guerilla campaign against the RDA supply lines, Quaritch and his recombinants capture his children.
-Jake and Neytiri arrive and free most of them, but Spider is taken by Quaritch, who recognizes him as his son, Miles Quaritch Socorro, who was born on Pandora and was unable to be transported to Earth due to his young age.
-Quaritch spends time with Spider in order to draw him to the RDA's side, and Spider teaches him more about the Na'vi.
+Jake and Neytiri arrive and free most of them, but Spider is taken by Quaritch.
+He recognizes Spider as Miles Quaritch Socorro who was born on Pandora and was unable to be transported to Earth due to his young age.
+Quaritch spends time with Spider in order to draw him to the RDA's side and Spider teaches him more about the Na'vi.
 Aware of the danger Spider's knowledge of his whereabouts poses to their safety, Jake and his family exile themselves from the Omaticaya and join the Metkayina reef people clan at Pandora's oceans to hide from the RDA.
 Later, Jake's adoptive daughter Kiri suffers a violent seizure after trying to link with the Metkayina's Spirit Tree, Jake calls Norm Spellman and Max Patel for help, which allows the RDA to track them down.
 Quaritch brings Spider with him and commandeers a whaling vessel and orders them to kill tulkuns to draw Jake and the Metkayina out.

 Learning of the tulkun killings, Jake's youngest son Lo'ak takes off with his siblings to warn Payakan, a tulkun being chased by the whalers.
-Quaritch captures Lo'ak, along with Jake's youngest daughter Tuk, and Tsireya, the daughter of the Metkayina's chief, Tonowari, and asks Jake to surrender in exchange for their safe return, but Payakan attacks the whalers, triggering a fight that kills most of the crew and damages the vessel, causing it to sink.
+Quaritch captures Lo'ak, along with Jake's youngest daughter Tuk, and Tsireya, the daughter of the Metkayina's chief, Tonowari, and aggressively demands Jake to surrender in exchange for their safe return, but Payakan attacks the whalers, triggering a fight that kills most of the crew and damages the vessel, causing it to sink.
 Jake's oldest son Neteyam rescues Lo'ak, Tsireya and Spider, but is fatally shot.
 Jake faces Quaritch, who uses Kiri as a hostage, but desists when Neytiri does the same with Spider.
-Jake strangles Quaritch into unconsciousness, and escapes the sinking vessel with his family.
-Spider rescues Quaritch, but renounces him for his cruelty and rejoins Jake's family as Quaritch leaves on his banshee.
+Jake strangles Quaritch into unconsciousness and escapes the sinking vessel with his family.
+Spider rescues Quaritch, but renounces him for his cruelty by hissing at him and rejoins Jake's family as Quaritch leaves on his banshee.